I'll Be There for You (The Rembrandts song): Music video

-The video features the band performing in a studio while the cast of Friends join in.
+The music video for "I'll Be There for You" features the band performing in a studio while the cast of Friends join in.
 Some scenes are shot in black-and-white.
 The Rembrandts members Phil Sōlem and Danny Wilde disclosed during a live interview on The Today Show on September 20, 2019, to celebrate the 25th anniversary of the song that the video was shot on the set of SNL (Studio 8H).

 Track listings

 Several formats of the single feature snippets of six tracks from L.P.
 These tracks are "Don't Hide Your Love", "End of the Beginning", "Lovin' Me Insane", "Drowning in Your Tears", "This House Is Not a Home", and "What Will It Take".